FighterFong/Watercolour-Generator-PGGAN/README.md

 	* step_by_save_sample:	the step of saving sample
 	* step_by_save_weights:	the step of saving weights

-==Just for reference only, specific command will show in Iterations section==
+_Just for reference only, specific command will show in Iterations section_
 ```bash
 python main.py --path=your celeba data-path